Density ratio model for multiple types of survival data with empirical likelihood: Simulation Study

 \section{Simulation Study}

 To assess the performance of the proposed DRM estimation procedure for combined right-censored (RC) and length-biased right-censored (LBRC) failure time data, we generated simulated failure time data.
 Specifically, we assumed the right-censored failure times were distributed according to a gamma distribution with a varying shape parameter equal to $0.5$, $1$ and $2$ and a fixed scale parameter equal to $2$.
 For each of the shape parameter cases, the underlying failure times in the LBRC data were generated according to a gamma distribution with shape parameter equal to $1.5$, $2$ and $3$, respectively, and scale parameter equal to $2$.
-Thus, under the DRM framework, the failure times in the LBRC data were drawn from a DRM with $\theta = 1$ and $h(x) = \log(x)$.
-The RC failure times were right-censored by an independent exponentially distributed random variable to allow for $15\%$ and $30\%$ right-censoring.
-The left-truncation times for the LBRC data were generated from a uniform distribution over the interval $(0, 50)$ where the forward failure times were right-censored by an exponentially distributed random variable to allow for $15\%$ and $30\%$ right-censoring.
-For the different data sets, we generated samples consisting of all combinations in sizes of $50, 100$ and $200$ observations for the RC and LBRC data.
+Thus, under the DRM framework, \com{the underlying failure times in the RC data were drawn from the reference distribution and} the \com{underlying} failure times in the LBRC data were drawn from a DRM with $\theta = 1$ and $h(x) = \log(x)$ \com{(i.e. the exponentially tilted distribution)}.
+The RC failure times were right-censored by an independent exponentially distributed random variable to allow for $15\%$ and $30\%$ right-censoring. \com{We note that the assumption of the right-censoring times being exponentially distributed is not necessary in the empirical analyses of the proposed methodology; however, its simplicity ensures control in tuning the proportion of censoring in both the unbiased and biased samples.
+For a discussion on the selection of censoring distribution parameters to obtain exact censoring proportions for simple failure time distributions, see \cite{wan}.
+Furthermore, we assumed that the underlying failure times were gamma distributed to easily sample from a reference gamma distribution and an exponentially tilted gamma distribution since the gamma distribution is closed under polynomial weights.
+That is, it is straightforward to show that if $f(x; \theta)$ is a gamma density function, then for positive integers $k$, $x^kf(x;\theta)/\left[\int_{0}^{\infty}u^kf(u;\theta)\mathrm{d}u\right]$ will also be a gamma density function.
+These distributional assumptions on the censoring times and failure times are not necessary for the proposed methodologies and were only used to facilitate straightforward sampling of the right-censored data drawn from the failure time reference density function and the length-biased right-censored data drawn from the exponentially tilted failure time density function.} The left-truncation times for the LBRC data were generated from a uniform distribution over the interval $(0, 50)$ where the forward failure times were right-censored by an exponentially distributed random variable to allow for $15\%$ and $30\%$ right-censoring. \com{Thus, to generate an observation in the LBRC data subset, we sampled a failure time from the exponentially tilted failure time distribution and only retained it if it surpassed the sampled left-truncation time.
+If so, we then right-censored the residual failure time (i.e. the difference of the sampled failure time less the sampled left-truncation time) by an independent exponentially distributed random variable and retained both the minimum and censoring indicator.} For the different data sets, we generated samples consisting of all combinations in sizes of $50, 100$ and $200$ observations for the RC and LBRC data. \com{In the two subsections that follow, we compare the performance of the individual data set survival function estimators to the combined data DRM estimator and combined data survival function NPMLE.
+In Subsection \ref{sim1subsec}, we consider three different reference failure time distributions with increasing, decreasing or constant hazard rates where the DRM is correctly specified.
+In Subsection \ref{sim2subsec}, we allow for possible overspecification or misspecification of the DRM under the same failure time distribution settings.}